 However, If you want good weather, then the best season to visit Spain is either during spring or summer!
 If the weather isn’t that big of an issue, then check out this guide to why you should visit Spain in the winter!

 Below I will summarise the climate in the various regions of Spain.
 The results may surprise you, as not all of Spain is the sun-kissed nation that we think it is!

-Andalucia is the most populated and second largest of the autonomous communities in Spain.
-As the southernmost region of Spain, it gets considerably more sun than the rest of the country!
+Andalucia is the most populated and second-largest of the autonomous communities in Spain.
+The southernmost region of Spain, which is home to places such as Grenada and Sevilla, gets considerably more sun than the rest of the country!
 Despite this, there’s considerable variety in the Andalucian climate!

 The region contains coastal plains which receive a lot of sunshine, while the Tabernas Desert is one of the driest parts of Spain.
 Conversely, the Sierra de Grazalema Natural Park in Cadiz receives the most rainfall of anywhere in Spain!

 Summers are generally hot, with temperatures of 40+ not uncommon throughout the region.
 The heat can be so hot, that’s it’s difficult to do anything during midday.
 Temperatures are cooler in the winter, averaging around 12-16 degrees.

 The best time to travel around Andalucia maybe during Spring and Autumn, as temperatures are not as hot as during the summer.